nos3curity/MM-Website/about.md

 Cybersecurity Commentary, Competitions and Research

-**Incoming Associate Red Team Consultant at Mandiant / Cal Poly Pomona Senior Student**
+**Incoming Associate Red Team Consultant / Cal Poly Pomona Senior Student**

 I represent my university at security competitions as the captain of the CPTC team, and a member of the CCDC Linux team.
 Cybersecurity is a passion of mine and this blog exists for me to share it with others.

 ## Certifications